 Gorilla trekking in Uganda is a once-in-a-lifetime journey to see the incredible mountain gorillas of central Africa’s rainforests on the slopes of the Virunga Mountains and in Bwindi Impenetrable National Park.
-Travelers that have been on this Uganda safari highly rate the activity and will gladly tell you how no other wildlife encounter in Africa matches the outstanding experience of spending time face-to-face with Uganda’s wild gorillas in a natural setting.
+Travelers that have been on this Uganda safari highly rate the activity.
+They say no other wildlife encounter in Africa compares to the outstanding experience of spending face-to-face time with Uganda’s wild gorillas in a natural setting.

-You cannot see mountain gorillas in any zoo anywhere in the world; they’re found only in two far-flung rainforest jungles in east & central Africa.
-Uganda, Rwanda, and DRC jealously protect the last remaining approximately 1060 individuals like a medieval king’s castle.
+Mountain gorillas cannot survive outside their natural habitat—certainly not in any zoo.
+They live only in two far-flung rainforest jungles in east & central Africa, specifically Uganda, Rwanda, and DRC.
+These governments jealously protect the last remaining giant apes like a medieval king’s castle.
 Your chance of seeing the mountain gorillas is only by visiting either of the three sovereign nations.

-Although the internet buzzes with arguments on which country is the best for a gorilla trekking adventure, the decision all comes down to your preferences, how much you’re willing to spend, likes, and dislikes concerning any of the three countries’ offers.
+The internet buzzes with arguments on which country is the best for the gorilla trekking adventure.
+However, you have all the power to choose which destination suits your preferences based on how much you’re willing to spend, likes, and dislikes concerning any of the three countries’ offers.

 Uganda is arguably the best in delivering a raw untethered jungle experience to the savvy nature lover.
-A traveler that chooses to go gorilla trekking in Uganda must be excited about getting down and dirty.
-Through the tall, tangled scrubs and ancient trees that carpet western Uganda’s rainforest, you find your way with a machete, heavy boots, thick trousers, a ridiculous hat, patience, and a good sense of humor.
+If you choose gorilla trekking in Uganda over Rwanda, you must be excited about getting down and dirty.

 Mountain gorillas are the world’s most successful conservation story, thanks to gorilla tourism introduced in 1973.
 And thanks also the undying efforts of Louis Leakey and Dian Fossey’s research in the ’80s that brought the mountain giants to the natural world’s attention.

-In the 1980s, environmentalists estimated the mountain gorilla population to have dwindled to a meager 240 individuals.
-As habitat loss, poaching, disease, and other threats had exacted a costly toll on the mountain primates.
-Due to massive protection, intense research efforts, and funds from gorilla tourism, the mountain gorilla population has grown to just above 1,060 individuals in just about two decades, downlisting it on the IUCN list from critically endangered to endangered.
+In the 1980s, environmentalists estimated the mountain gorilla population to have dwindled to 240 individuals, as habitat loss, poaching, disease, and other threats had exacted a costly toll on the mountain primates.
+Due to government interests to protect them, intense research efforts, and funds from gorilla tourism, the mountain gorilla population has grown to more than 1,060 individuals in two decades.
+The IUCN has also downlisted them from critically endangered to endangered.
 A beautiful story all environmentalists celebrate.

 You can be part of this beautiful story and also get to spend a moment with the world’s most revered primates in the most beautiful natural setting.
-We will answer some of your questions about gorilla trekking in Uganda in the following paragraphs to help you plan your jungle experience with first-hand knowledge.
+In the following paragraphs, we will answer some of your questions about gorilla trekking in Uganda to help you plan your jungle experience with first-hand knowledge.

 No one who looks into a gorilla’s eyes – intelligent, gentle, vulnerable – can remain unchanged, for the gap between ape and human vanishes; we know that the gorilla still lives within us.
 Do gorillas also recognize this ancient connection?George Schaller, mammalogist, conservationist